 - Pharmacologic therapy for COPD can reduce symptoms, reduce the frequency and severity of exacerbations, and improve patients' health status and exercise tolerance.
 The combination of ipratropium and albuterol is a wellestablished treatment that has been used for many years in the management of COPD; however, it requires dosing four times per day for maintenance therapy.
 Newer combination products are now available, which are administered either once daily (ANORO ELLIPTA and STIOLTO RESPIMAT) or twice daily (BEVESPI AEROSPHERE and UTIBRON NEOHALER). - Ipratropium and albuterol combination products include inhalers and vials for nebulization.
 Based on available information, efficacy appears to be comparable between these two products. - With respect to lung function, each LAMA/LABA combination has been demonstrated to be more effective than use of its individual components.
 Data is limited on the effects of combination therapy compared to monotherapy on the rate of exacerbations and on patient-reported endpoints such as dyspnea. - A meta-analysis of 27 trials including four LAMA/LABA fixed dose combination agents (aclidinium/formoterol [not FDA approved for use in the US], glycopyrrolate/indacaterol, tiotropium/olodaterol, and umeclidinium/vilanterol) did not show significant differences in efficacy, exacerbations, or discontinuation rates.
-Safety profiles were also similar among the products (Schlueter et al, 2016). - The original COMBIVENT inhalation aerosol has been discontinued because it contained CFCs.
-A replacement inhaler, COMBIVENT RESPIMAT, has been introduced and has been demonstrated to be non-inferior to the inhalation aerosol.
-COMBIVENT RESPIMAT is dosed at one inhalation four times daily, in contrast to original COMBIVENT, which was dosed at two inhalations four times daily. - Clinical guidelines generally favor long-acting bronchodilators over short-acting bronchodilators for maintenance therapy of COPD. - Updated 2017 GOLD guidelines recommend the use of LAMA/LABA combination therapy as a first- or second-line treatment in most patients with COPD, with the exception of low-risk patients with milder symptoms (GOLD, 2017).
+Safety profiles were also similar among the products (Schlueter et al, 2016). - Clinical guidelines generally favor long-acting bronchodilators over short-acting bronchodilators for maintenance therapy of COPD. - Updated 2017 GOLD guidelines recommend the use of LAMA/LABA combination therapy as a first- or second-line treatment in most patients with COPD, with the exception of low-risk patients with milder symptoms (GOLD, 2017).